-Please do not use general GPS coordinates for Mazda Raceway Laguna Seca during the Rolex Monterey Motorsports Reunion weekend.
-For entry, please use the following directions unless otherwise instructed by event signage:
+Please do not use general GPS coordinates for Mazda Raceway Laguna Seca.
+For entry, please use the following directions:

 From Highway 1: Exit on Hwy 218 (Exit 403) Seaside/Del Rey Oaks exit, travel East and continue for approximately 4 miles.
 Turn left on Gen. Jim Moore Blvd.
 Turn right on South Boundary Rd. and follow the signs to the Raceway.